 Good Twitch Title Guide

-- Create a funny stream title
+- Create funny stream titles

-- Use catchy headlines with game specific terms
+- Use catchy headlines with game-specific terms

 - Use a descriptive and honest title

 - Create a unique title for your stream